ge47jaz/anki-cardtemplates/README.md

 # anki-cardtemplates
-some card templates for Anki (javascript + css formatting)
+some card templates for Anki (html + css formatting)